osuka/dognews-server/DEV NOTES.md

 # Development notes

+> Some notes I took while creating this project - nothing fancy but may help troubleshooting
-Some notes on this project.
-Most of this comes from following the [official tutorial](https://docs.djangoproject.com/en/2.2/intro/tutorial01/)
+> Most of this comes from following the [official tutorial](https://docs.djangoproject.com/en/2.2/intro/tutorial01/)

 ## Initial project creation